 Not your typical Taco Tuesday post.
-Actually this, recipe goes against all my beliefs of a good taco, which does not typically include all of that gooey cheese.
+This recipe goes against all my beliefs of a good taco, which does not typically include all of this gooey cheese.
 If you have had tacos in Mexico, you know what I mean.
-That being said, I had to do it as the cravings were hard, and I am glad I did because this recipe for Three Bean Taco Casserole is outstanding.
+That being said, I had to do it as the cravings were hard.
+I am glad I did because this recipe for Three Bean Taco Casserole is outstanding.
 Super easy to make and even easier to eat!

 I was having a food conversation with a fellow foodie friend the other day which drifted off to the One-Pot Meal craze.
 Doesn’t it seem like everyone and their brother is writing about these one-pot meals as well as casseroles?
 Or is it just my Pinterest account that has exploded with them?
 Really what is the difference between a one-pot meal and a casserole?
 I cannot really tell the difference.
 So, when I mentioned that I was working on being a follower and making a casserole recipe she was surprised.

 I don’t remember eating a lot of one-pot or casseroles growing up.
 Occasionally, being a kid of the 70s, a Hamburger Helper would show up on the table.
 Or even a tuna casserole as well as this taco casserole that came from a box.
 In all honesty, that taco casserole was not too bad from what I remember.
 It just didn’t happen too often at our home.